Igomigo/FileSharePlatform/README.md

 # FileSharePlatform

-A simple platform to upload, view, and manage files with user authentication, permission controls, and thumbnail generation.
+A platform to upload, view, and manage files with user authentication, permission controls, and thumbnail generation.
+This project focuses on building a file management platform using technologies listed in the technologies section of this file.
+The platform allows users to upload and view files, with features like user authentication, file listing, uploading, permission changing, file viewing, and thumbnail generation.
+The project involves creating an API with Express, user authentication, data storage in MongoDB and Redis, and setting up a background worker.
+It also includes testing for various components and endpoints using tools like Mocha.

 ## Features